Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 For the creation requirement we used the `Creation` test-set that can be found in the QF-Test test-suite, available in the qf-test directory.

 **Requirements**: This test set assumes you have no previous configuration saved (no projects stored in memory).
-Please delete the `conf` folder before testing.
+Please delete the conf folder before testing.
+After that, make sure to change the first Setup node that launches the App.
+To do so you must run the Quick-start Wizard, select the java archive jtimesched-1.2-SNAPSHOT-jar-with-dependencies.jar, which is stored under the target directory, and select the correct working directory.
+Replace the old Setup node of the test-set with the new one.

 **Outcome**: All but one of the test-cases described below were successful.
 The outcome of the test that failed - **1.5.4** will be explained in detail in the respective section.
 Despite the success of the other tests, while building the test-set, we also tested a setup with which the tests failed due to a bug in the App.
 In particular, if we have 5 projects already created and we create a new one, the title of that project will not become automatically focused, just like it happens when we create the previous and next projects.
 We believe this happens because this is the first project that goes beyond the vertical space of the App (requires scroll).